dc4eu/educational-pilot/sectorial-eaa-catalogue/formal-education/business/EUHED-highereducation-diploma_business.md

 The European Higher Education Diploma (EUDIPLOMA) is a formal, digitally verifiable academic credential that certifies the successful completion of a higher education qualification.
 Issued by accredited higher education institutions, the EUDIPLOMA conforms to the European Learning Model (ELM) 3.2 and is fully aligned with the European Digital Credentials for Learning (EDC) standard.
 It ensures compatibility with the European Qualifications Framework (EQF), national qualifications frameworks (NQF), and UNESCO guidelines for diploma supplements.

-The EUDIPLOMA allows learners, academic institutions, and employers to share, validate, and rely upon diploma-level qualifications in a secure, interoperable and trusted way across Europe and beyond.
+The EUDIPLOMA allows learners, academic institutions, and employers to share, validate, and rely upon diploma-level qualifications in a secure, interoperable, and trusted way across Europe and beyond.

 ## Business Value